howard-proj/Cuusoo/README.md

 # Cuusoo Coding

-This task explores the typical weather and average temperature of 7 different cities in Australia on a 1 hour interval within 24 hour period.
+This task explores the typical weather and average temperature of 7 different cities in Australia on a 1 hour interval within a 24 hour period at 2022-08-04.

 List of tool(s) and language(s)